CapTomas/Anomady/leveling.md

 ### **IV.
 Equipment, Inventory, & Economy**

-The inventory and economy systems provide a dynamic loop for character enhancement and resource management, enhancing gameplay and character development.
-Inventory (excluding consumed items) and thematic currency are **persistent for each theme per user** until that theme's character is explicitly reset.
+The inventory and economy systems provide a dynamic loop for character enhancement and resource management.
+Items acquired and thematic currency are managed on a **per-session basis**.
+While starting gear selection is influenced by the character's persistent level, all collected equipment and funds are available for the current game run only and reset when a new run begins.
+This promotes dynamic adaptation and replayability within each theme.

 1.  **Core Principles:**
     *   **Slot-Driven Dashboard:** Each theme's `config.json` defines `equipment_slots`.
 Each slot configuration includes: